Coaching Tips for Offense

-Have checkouts-meaning if you call a play and the defense is aligned to stop it, make sure you have a verbal word that will check out of the play and into a play that will work.
+Have checkouts, Checkouts meaning if you call a play and the defense is aligned to stop it, make sure you have a verbal word that will check out of the play and into a play that will work.
 For example, if I call heavy right 36 power (off tackle play) and the defensive is aligned to stop it I will check out of it.
 If I see that they are strong inside but weak on the outside then I will check out of the power play into a sweep- I will yell RIP Nasa then my QB will say it to the offense at the line of scrimmage.
-RIP Nase (have a few different code words) is just code word for heavy right 38 rocket sweep-which is a play that attacks the edge of the defense.
-Long Story short if you want to call the right play every time create a no huddle scheme and create check out calls.
-You can also just do a “check with coach” and use a verbal or vision signal to call a play from the sidelines.
+RIP Nasa (have a few different code words) is just code word for heavy right 38 rocket sweep-which is a play that attacks the edge of the defense.
+Long Story short if you want to call the right play every time create a no huddle scheme and create check out (audibles) calls.
+You can also just do a “check with coach” and use a verbal or visual signals to call a play from the sidelines.

 Adjusting Your Youth Football Offense to Your Talent

 To be a successful youth football offense you must be able to attack all areas of the field.
-You have to be able to pound the ball inside, attack the edge, or pass on a defense-do not be one dimensional.
+You have to be able to pound the ball inside, attack the edge, and pass on the defense.
+You do not want to be one dimensional.
 You need to have a series based scheme.
-If you lack the real explosive athletes you better have a series based scheme.
-A series based offense will have plays that set up one another.
-Making a defense look instead of reacting will neutralize the defense’s physical advantage.
+A series based offense has plays that set each other up.
+The counter plays work very well in youth football.
+It is not difficult to deceive youth football defenses.
+Make a defense look instead of reacting will neutralize any physical advantage the D might have.

-- Coaches, be upbeat and intense- or you WILL lose the children’s focus.
+- Coaches, be upbeat and intense- or you WILL lose the their focus.

-- All coaches on the same page-need smoothly operated practices-if your practices aren’t organized and scripted the parents and players will see that disorganization and you WILL lose the children’s focus.
+- All coaches need to be on the same page.
+It is vital that you have smoothly operated practices.
+If your practices are not organized and scripted, the parents and players will see that disorganization and you WILL lose the their focus.

 - Productive- do not waste time, keep things moving-no walking on the field, and make sure no kids are standing around.
 Every player should be participating in practice.

-- Be friendly with parents-take a minute or two to socialize with them.
-You want the parents buying into you and the other coaches.
+- Be friendly with parents!
+Take a minute or two to socialize with them.
+You want the parents buying into you and your assistant coaches.

-- Coach with enthusiasm-it will rub off on the players.
-Be excited.
+- Coach with enthusiasm.
+It will rub off on the players.
+Be excited to be there.